crowtheraven/Macro-Manager-With-Gui/README.md

 Mouse clicks can be added inside (). r = right click and l = left click.
 So (rl) is right click then left click.

 TERA players send gold to Crooow on Velika NA.

+# FOR THOSE WHO WISH TO RUN THE .PY INSTEAD OF THE .EXE
+Have Python installed, yada yada hoohaw, whatever.
+Run the guistuff.py, not the scriptforgui.py.
+Have both the .py in the same folder though, of course.
+Make sure you've got all the neccesarrily imports listed at the top of the files.